President Barack Obama accepting the Democratic nomination at the 2008 Convention in Denver, Colorado. Photo copy-write by Ramona du Houx

-Article and photos by Ramona du Houx
+Article by Ramona du Houx

 This year, seven Maine legislators—the most in recent history—attended the Democratic National Convention (DNC).
 Perhaps because they and Maine’s delegates all agreed, history would be made as Barack Obama accepts the Democratic nomination.

 “I’ve only met Barack Obama once, but I was impressed.
 He wasn’t a regular politician; he was listening to me.
 I had a feeling that he listens to everyone, regardless of who they are or where they come from; those are attributes that I appreciate.
 Even though I didn’t support him in the primary, I feel he is the right leader at this time.
 He’s capable of making America the beacon of hope around the world again,” said Governor Baldacci.

 Former Governor Brennan had this to say, “This is the most critical election of modern times.
 America needs to regain its standing in the world, starting with the economy.
 President Carter once said, ‘I want a government that is as good and honest and decent and truthful and fair and competent and idealistic and compassionate and as filled with love as are the American people.’
 That’s the hope Obama brings.”

 Photo: Former Governor Brennan and his wife talk with Delegate Joe Baldacci at the DNC convention

 The convention didn’t lack events for Maine’s delegation to attend.
 During the days before the nightly speeches and revelry, there were caucuses, meetings, lectures, and panel discussions.
 The National Women’s Political Caucus (NWPC) was overflowing into the hallway of the convention center, such was the enthusiasm to get organized and get out the vote.